nicolalgallacher/Bicep_WhatTheHack/Coach/Solution-01.md

 az deployment group create --name deploy --resource-group "RESOURCE_GROUP_NAME" --template-file ./Solution-01.bicep

 ```
+## What-If

+Remember to ensure that students leverage the What-If switch regardless of whether they intend to use CLI or Powershell.
+It's important they understand the power of the What-If switch.
 ## Learning Resources

 Learn how to "fish" for Bicep: